TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: Overview

 \subsection{Frontend API}

-\project provides a programming interface for users to represent multi-agent applications as a Directed Acyclic Graph (DAG).
-In this graph, nodes represent agents or computational units, while edges denote data dependencies.
+\project provides a programming interface that lets users describe a multi-agent application as a Directed Acyclic Graph (DAG).
+Nodes represent agents or computational units, and edges represent data dependencies.
+The API exposes three kinds of information that existing serving systems lack: graph structure, fine-grained \fc stages, and performance metadata.

-Figure~\ref{fig:front_api} shows how to use this API to build a simple Retrieval-Augmented Generation (RAG) application.
-The user should first use the the abstraction of node to define LLM functions.
-Line 3-5 shows the definition of a \textit{RagNode}, which contains multiple internal stages.
-Then, by using the \textit{add\_edge} function, the user define the dataflow between multiple LLM agents (line 6).
-This process explicitly maps the application's control flow and data dependencies into a graph structure that \project can analyze.

-\project's frontend API allows users to describe their multi-agent application as a Directed Acyclic Graph (DAG).
-In this representation, nodes correspond to agents or computational units, while edges define the data dependencies between them.

-\project provides a specialized \textit{FuncNode} to represent the agents that make external \fc.
-Unlike prior systems~\cite{parrot,teola,autellix}, \project provides the ability to define fine-grained internal stages within a complex \fc.
-In Figure~\ref{fig:front_api}, line 3-5, users can break down the \textit{RagNode} into multiple sequential steps ("query", "embed", "generate").
-This decomposition provides the scheduler with a more detailed, real-time view of the function's progress, enabling more fine-grained scheduling decisions rather than treating the entire function as a monolithic, black-box operation.

-\project also provide the ability to supply critical performance metadata directly within the \textit{FuncNode} definition.
-In Figure~\ref{fig:front_api}, line 5, the \texttt{predict\_time} parameter allows a user to provide an estimated execution time for the \fc, which is a crucial piece of information that will help the \timescheduler make more accurate decisions about when to offload and prefetch an agent's \KVC.
-This ability to embed detailed application knowledge into the graph is essential for our co-optimization strategy.
+Figure~\ref{fig:front_api} shows how a user builds a simple Retrieval Augmented Generation application.
+The \texttt{FuncNode} abstraction (line~4) lets users decompose a \fc into multiple sequential stages.
+This decomposition gives the \temporalscheduler a real-time view of function progress rather than a single start-to-finish interval, enabling more precise upload timing.
+The API also allows users to supply critical performance metadata directly within the graph definition.
+In line~5, the \texttt{predict\_time} parameter provides an estimated execution time for the \fc, which helps the \temporalscheduler make more accurate decisions about when to offload and prefetch an agent's \KVC.